gr0ss/RegistryMonitor/README.md

 ## Installation

 1. Clone To Desktop
-2. Step 2: Go to Libraries Folder and Clone whatever repos are in there to the libraries folder
+2. Go to Libraries Folder and Clone whatever repos are in there to the libraries folder
-3. Step 3: Build
+3. Build
 4. Run build

 As of now, if things have changed, it might be a good idea to delete your bin folder or at least the *.json files in it after syncing because when I add features it can sometimes crash based on outdated json files.
 Make sure you backup your json files though so you can copy the setup you have made.